Shopify/polaris/polaris-react/src/components/IndexTable/README.md

 }
 ```

-### Index table with click-through button
+### Index table with clickable button column

-An index table with a primary button element that can be clicked.
-This disables the default behavior of clicking the row to trigger row selection.
+An index table with a primary button element.
+The button click overrides the default behavior of row selection.

 ```jsx
 function ClickThroughLinkIndexTableExample() {